 Light not only impacts temperature, but it also can oxidize foods.
 Oxidization largely impacts fats and pigments.
 When fat oxidizes, the food's nutritional value breaks down and the food eventually becomes rancid.
 When pigment oxidizes, foods can lose their natural color and look faded or tinted gray.
 This can ruin the appearance of your food and may cause customers to be displeased with their meals.
 As a result, it is best to keep your storeroom dark.
 Ideally, food and drink storage rooms should be free of windows and have artificial lights that are only on when an employee is present in the room to avoid spoiling products.

 Moisture can create environments where mold and bacteria flourish.
 Since both of these can be harmful to your ingredients and supplies, it is best to keep the moisture levels of your storeroom under control.
 In some cases, moisture can even cause your shelves to rust and damage the food they hold.
 Use a dehumidifying system if your storeroom has excess moisture, and be sure to empty and clean your dehumidifier regularly.

-With a lot of restaurants being closed right now because of coronavirus, a task that can be done without interruption is organizing and sanitizing your restaurant storeroom.
-Remember to clearly label all of your supplies, prioritize the locations of frequently used items, control environmental conditions, and use older stock first.
+Remember to label all of your supplies, prioritize the locations of frequently used items, control environmental conditions, and use older stock first.
 When you find the best layout for your storeroom, staying clean and organized can help your restaurant save both time and money.